-With NAIDOC Week upon us, it’s a good time to reflect upon the First Nations artists breaking down the barriers which often limit diversity in the music industry.
-Although rising star Baker Boy has found success bringing traditional language and culture into the mainstream through his music, the industry hardly fosters Aboriginal and Torres Strait Islander talent and, as a result, the Archie Roaches of Australian music are few and far between.
+There’s never been a more important time to reflect upon the First Nations artists breaking down the barriers.
+The industry hardly fosters Aboriginal and Torres Strait Islander talent and, as a result, the Archie Roaches of Australian music are few and far between.

 As with any art form, music is a vehicle for storytelling and if we are only listening to the narratives and perspectives of musicians from certain cultures, then we’re missing a big part of the picture.
 If you’re not already, it’s worth extending your listening habits beyond your bubble and seeking music from all kinds of creators — not just this week but every day.
-To get you started, here are a few of the hottest Indigenous artists to add to your playlists immediately.
+To get you started, here are a few of the most talented Indigenous artists you should add to your playlists.

 Wergaia and Wamba Wamba woman Alice Skye first caught our attention in 2015 with the release of her debut single ‘You Are The Mountains’ and has been on the rise ever since.
-Last year, Skye dropped her debut album Friends With Feelings, which saw her go on to win triple j Unearthed’s 2018 National Indigenous Music Awards and sign to Briggs’ label Bad Apples Music.
+In 2018, Skye dropped her debut album Friends With Feelings, which saw her go on to win the triple j Unearthed’s National Indigenous Music Awards and sign to Briggs’ label Bad Apples Music.
 Though she now resides in Melbourne, the serene energy of her home in regional Horsham leaks into Skye’s placid, mesmerising folk sound.

 You’ve probably seen the name DRMNGNOW floating around on festival lineups of late, and for good reason.
 The Yorta Yorta rapper and producer, otherwise known as Neil Morris, marries elements of traditional R&B with experimental hip hop and messages surrounding colonisation, culture and country for truly evocative and forward-thinking music.
 His tunes look to empower Aboriginal and Torres Strait Islander people while giving white Australians pause for thought.
 It’s striking, confronting and thought-provoking while maintaining appeal.